Servicing your oil water separator

 How do I service my oil water separator?

-- Check the floating skimmer is working properly, and there is no damage to the interconnecting hose and no obstructions to the skimmer port
+- Floating skimmer is working properly, and there is no damage to the interconnecting hose, as well as no obstructions to the skimmer port

-- Check automatic operation of pump and level switches
+- Automatic operation of pump and level switches

-- Check and clean the debris strainer, cyclone, waste oil tank, and oil separator liner itself
+- Debris strainer, cyclone, waste oil tank, and oil separator liner itself

-For a coalescing separator, major checks required include:
+For a coalescing separator, you'll need to check:

-Based on years of experience with oil water separators in many diverse applications, these are some of the things that can go wrong and the potential effect on your unit:
+Based on years of experience with oil water separators in many diverse applications, these are some of the things that can go wrong and potentially affect your unit:

-- A build up of sludge in the separator can eventually extend into the oleophilic plates or cones and block the flow of water.
-This reduces the efficiency of the separator and can eventually plug it up completely
+- Build up of sludge in the separator can eventually extend into the oleophilic plates or cones and block the flow of water.
+This reduces the efficiency of the separator and can eventually plug it up completely.

-- Similarly, if the waste oil drum becomes full, the oil can no longer be skimmed off the surface of the separator and the high levels of oil inside the separator will eventually migrate out with the effluent water causing environmental incidents
+- If the waste oil drum becomes full, the oil can no longer be skimmed off the surface of the separator, and the high levels of oil inside the separator will eventually migrate out with the effluent water causing environmental incidents.

-- Skimmers can become blocked with solid waste that enters with the water, therefore it is important for strainers to be in place and cleaned regularly
+- Skimmers can become blocked with solid waste that enters with the water.
+That's why it's so important for strainers to be in place and cleaned regularly.

 - The float may become snagged on debris, submerged in sludge, or clogged with oil and stop working.
-This can cause a pump to fail and cause your operation to be offline until parts of the pump are able to be changed
+This can cause a pump to fail until the correct parts of the pump are changed.

 Maintenance between services